elsassph/haxe-modular/readme.md

 The feature leverages [react-proxy](https://github.com/gaearon/react-proxy/tree/master) and needs to be enabled by calling `require('haxe-modular')`, preferably in your NPM modules bundle.

+Note: you must compile with `-D react_hot`.
+The feature is only enabled in `debug` mode.

 ### LiveReload server